overiit/hosts_redirect/README.md

 # Hosts Redirect Process
 Do you hate always having to type github.com or getting recommended wrong domains?
 Customize your own domain settings.
 Type `gh/USERNAME` to go to `github.com/USERNAME`

+**Disclaimer:**
+I was bored, and I hate searchbar recommendations and hat typing full domains if the recommendation is too specific. idk what I am doing honestly. but it works \o/

 **Default Port**: 7813

 # Setup (Mac OS)